 For students from the 3rd grade onwards

-Synonymous with artistic encounters and excitement, the École de Paris brings together before the war, in the Montparnasse district, artists from very diverse backgrounds such as Marc Chagall or Amedeo Modigliani.
-Witnessing the political upheavals of 1930s Europe, some artists, in France and abroad, call on spectators to react to this rise in violence.
+Synonymous with encounters and artistic effervescence, the École de Paris brings together artists from very diverse backgrounds such as Marc Chagall or Amedeo Modigliani in the pre-war Montparnasse district.
+Witnessing the political upheavals of Europe in the 1930s, some artists, in France and abroad, call on viewers to react to this rise in violence.
 This tour proposes to discover the works of these artists who have marked the history of modern art with their imprint.

 2nd session:

-The repercussions of the Dreyfus affair find echoes in French society until the Second World War.
-From the end of the 19th century, moment of the shift from Christian anti-Judaism to racialist anti-Semitism, the journey at MAHJ explores the mechanisms at work in France from the 1890s to the 1940s in the stigmatization of the Jews.
-At the Shoah Memorial, students walk through the streets of Ile Saint-Louis and those of the Marais through the work of the street-artist C215.
-They follow the itineraries of deported children from France arrested, for the first time, on July 16 and 17, 1942.
-These are 15 portraits made with stencil that come to embellish 7 new mailboxes and join the radiant face of Simone Veil already drawn.
+The repercussions of the Dreyfus affair find echoes in French society until World War II.
+From the end of the 19th century, when anti-Christian Judaism turned towards racialist anti-Semitism, the course at the MAHJ explores the mechanisms at work in France from the 1890s to the 1940s in the stigmatization of Jews.
+At the Shoah Memorial, students walk through the streets of Ile Saint-Louis and those of the Marais through the work of the street artist C215.
+They follow the itineraries of children deported from France who were arrested for the first time on 16 and 17 July 1942.
+These are 15 portraits made with stencils that come to embellish 7 new mailboxes and join the radiant face of Simone Veil already drawn.

-1st session at the mahJ: course-workshop Opinion, media and debates during the time of the Dreyfus affair (1864-1906)
+1st session at the MahJ: course-workshop Opinion, media, and debates during the Dreyfus Affair (1864-1906) (duration

 Duration: